taiwan tea

 the oolong with an accent of milk

 In the early 80’s when the tea was first available to the market, tea tasters described Jinxuan oolong as having an accent of milk.
 The simple remark has sparked waves of imitation products, all involving adding flavouring.
 This continues until today.
 Jinxuan maybe one of the more popular cultivars in Taiwan, but it takes mastery to harvest and process it properly for that natural and slight “milk” accents, and all the other finer tea qualities.
 Tea Hong’s Alishan Jinxuan is just that.
 Non-blended first flush superbly produced to the same balance as Prof Wu Zhenduo* had originally intended it to be.
 As the same cleansing, soft taste profile that made it famous in the beginning.
 Nothing added, purely as we have always like our tea to be.
 Delta class iconMorning sun yellowTCM Cold TaichiStaff Pick iconGreat value!
-Net weight: 50 g (1.8 oz) in Handy alu-bag
+Net weight: 50 g (1.8 oz) in Kraft-alu pillow

 • Shan Lin Xi Oolong product shot